gfoley15/vba-challenge/README.md

 # vba-challenge
+This repository contains a VBA script designed to analyze stock data from multiple quarters within an Excel workbook.
+The script facilitates looping through each quarter, extracting and analyzing stock information, including:
+ - Ticker symbol
+ - Quarterly change from the opening price to the closing price
+ - Percentage change from the opening price to the closing price
+ - Total stock volume

+The script includes functionality to identify the stock with the greatest percentage increase, greatest percentage decrease, and greatest total volume for each quarter.
+Adjustments have been made to the script to enable it to run on every worksheet (quarter) simultaneously within the Excel workbook.

 ### Source code is saved in file called, VBA_script_file_stock_data - gfoley, within vba-challenge repo.
 ### Screenshots attached for each year - 2018, 2019, 2020.
+ - Download the Excel workbook containing stock data or use your own workbook.
+ - Open the VBA editor within Excel.
+ - Copy and paste the VBA script provided in this repository into the VBA editor.
+ - Run the script and follow the prompts to analyze stock data for each quarter.

 ### References
   - Paul Kelly VBA For Loop. https://excelmacromastery.com/vba-for-loop/
   - Paul Kelly VBA Error Handling. https://excelmacromastery.com/vba-error-handling/